 Jason Silva, Taos County applauds NCNMEDD and said it would be in the best interest of all local governments.

-French Espinosa of the Town of Taos expressed support for the grant effort as well and suggested in lieu of several letters of support, all the members vote on it.
+French Espinoza of the Town of Taos expressed support for the grant effort as well and suggested in lieu of several letters of support, all the members vote on it.

 Chair Lujan suggested a member make a motion to support NCNMEDD pursuing the Safe Streets and Roads for All Safety Action Plan grant.
 Bret Clavio of Santa Fe motioned.
-French Espinosa of the Town of Taos seconded.
+French Espinoza of the Town of Taos seconded.
 Roll call resulted in the NPRTPO membership supporting the effort of NCNMEDD to pursue the SS4A grant on behalf of the region.

 Vice Chair Shije requested that Felicity give an overview of the project for the next meeting.